paulross/skiplist/docs/source/api.rst

     sl.has(42.0) // true
     sl.size()    // 3
-    sl.at(1)     // 42.0, throws IndexError if index out of range
+    sl.at(1)     // 42.0, throws SkipList::IndexError if index out of range

-    sl.remove(21.0); // throws ValueError if value not present
+    sl.remove(21.0); // throws SkipList::ValueError if value not present

     sl.size()    // 2
     sl.at(1)     // 84.0